philc/book-notes/engineering/thinking in systems - donella meadows.md

     the means to compete even more effectively in the future.
 That's a reinforcing feedback loop, which rapidly divides a system into winners who go on winning, and losers who go on losing."
   * Mature markets do not seem to support large numbers of firms.
-Whichever firm gets an edge reinvests that to grow the edge.
+Whichever firm gets an edge reinvests that to grow their edge.
   * "In every market economy, we see long-term trends of declining numbers of farms, while the size of farms increases."
   * Self-perpetuating wealth gap: children of poor parents get worse education and fewer